 This course builds web applications by employing server-side scripts that query relational databases.
-The student learns and reflects on two-and three-tier software architectures, separation of responsibility, model-view-controller pattern, basic security, and web frameworks.
+The student learns and reflects on twoand three-tier software architectures, separation of responsibility, model-view-controller pattern, basic security, and web frameworks.
 The student will design, code, test, debug, and document programs using a server-based scripting language.
 Note: This is a technology course in a technology program, and it requires the purchase of software that may be used in subsequent courses as well as being suitable for commercial work beyond completion of degree studies.
 For specific software requirements, consult the course syllabus.

-Web Animation Techniques (4 cr. hrs.)
+Advanced Client Side Development (4 cr. hrs.)

 Prerequisite(s): Fundamentals of Graphic Design (GRPH 210), Web Design & Implementation (WEBD 234), and Web Information Systems Programming (WEBD 236).
-Not open to students with credit for DCOM 334.